vbruhn/Bitburner/README.md

     The best hackable server is stored for further reference

-3:  not in use anymore ... run script #9 instead
+3:  deleted ... run script #9 instead

 4:  tail the output of this script to observe the stats of the best target server